Refugee Services (RS) Frequently Asked Questions

 What is an Undocumented Alien?

-A person who enters the US without a valid immigrant or non-immigrant visa, or a person who enters with a valid visa and remains in the US after the visa expires.
+A person who enters the United States without a valid immigrant or non-immigrant visa, or a person who enters with a valid visa and remains in the United States after the visa expires.

 Are there special types of help for refugees?